Ravieroy/knowledge-vault/docs/Academics/conceptual_notes/CDW.md

 \end{equation}
 $$

-, where $\rho_0$ is the unperturbed electron density of the metal, and the condensate is called Charge density wave.
+Where $\rho_0$ is the unperturbed electron density of the metal, and the condensate is called a Charge density wave.

 Similar to superconductors, the order parameter is complex and the phase $\phi$ of the condensate is very important.
 It's time and spatial derivative is related to the electric current and to the condensate density.  *In the absence of pinning and damping, the condensate can carry current leading to [[Superconductivity]]*.
 The thermodynamics of CDW state closely resembles that of Superconducting ground state.
-The gap $\Delta$ in terms of the dimensionless e-p coupling constant is given by
+The gap $\Delta$ in terms of the dimensionless e-p coupling constant is given by,

 $$
 \begin{equation}